Health by Design Interactive – The mindset of play

 And celebratory play, just really taking the time to celebrate that, like I said, you would never celebrate if you're being chased by a tiger.

 So, play is very fascinating.
 It's our fastest way for adaptability.
 And I love to tell a quick story that scientists from the National Institutes of Health actually researched play.
 And they found that animals when they inhibited play behaviours, weren't able to adapt to a threat in their environment.

 So, one study had rats, actually mice, and they were introduced to the smell of danger, it was the collar of a cat, all the smart rats ran into a hole, the ones that were allowed to play slowly came out and lived a happy rat life.
 The others died in the hole.
 They weren't able to try something new, they weren't able to explore, they weren't able to take those little risks, to explore their environment.
 So, play is fundamental to our survival and for our thriving and success.

 Building off of your idea of play, I know a lot of your work involves families and children.
-How can parents inspire their children to make good use of all of these centers of intelligence?
+How can parents inspire their children to make good use of all of these centres of intelligence?

 Dr. Shimi Kang